pchain-org/pchain-guide/pchaindoc/source/wallet/LightWallet.rst

 .. image:: ../_static/wallet/trasfercross.png

-| You can transfer PI from main chain to child chain or transfer from child chain to main chain.
+| You can transfer PI between main chian and child chain or from one child chain to another child chain.

 =========================
 Transfer PI on same chain